patchedsoul/plata-theme/README.md

  >   * `make` generates proper CSSs and PNGs to be installed.
  >     It will take about 5min to 15min to build.
  >     For example, Ubuntu's build-server takes 10min.
- >   * `sudo make install` installs multiple versioned theme and Gtk+ automatically selects the properly versioned one when running.
+ >   * `sudo make install` installs multiple versioned theme and Gtk automatically selects the properly versioned one when running.

 4. To speed up by using concurrency-build, pass this specific option to `autogen.sh`: